 Most people are scared of the big bucks circulating in the real estate industry.
 They are put off by the numbers when they shouldn’t be.
 ‘Cause investing is not for the lone wolf.
 Get your family involved!

 Look at the numbers and see how easy it is to play with them!
 You can get different meanings by just rearranging them!
 And even a better meaning by dividing them!
 The glass is half empty when you look at it alone, and it becomes half full when you present the investment opportunity to your family.
-It is almost impossible to invest ALONE in for example, a rental property valued at 1 million dollars in your early 20s.
+It is almost impossible to invest ALONE in, for example, a rental property valued at 1 million dollars in your early 20s.
 But this investment becomes possible when your family joins you as your partner.
 Let me show you the beauty of it:

 When you win 9 more family members over on your side, and settle to buy a 1 million dollar property, you will have a 10% share in everything: incomes and expenses.
 This can be done through a family trust, for example.
 Make sure that the cost of maintaining a family trust does not exceed the income, though.
 However, since a family trust is created to reduce the credit risk, most banks and lenders require a higher down payment and interest.

-An attorney should be able to give you more direction on types of partnerships suitable for a real estate investment.
+An attorney should be able to give you more directions on types of partnerships suitable for a real estate investment.
 Nevertheless, if you trust your family and they truly understand this life-changing investment, sign a partnership agreement and abide by it at all costs.

 Before we move forward, though, I have to admit that partnerships don’t always work.
 Finding a good business partner is harder than finding a spouse.
 Here are a few reasons why a partnership may fall apart: